AnthonissenBert/Notes/DND/Ward/Plot.md

 The party knows each other already.

 They are wheeled in to [[Bonmore]] by cart.
-- they've been assigned to look at what's happening at [[Bonmore]] by the big city guild leader
+- they've been assigned to look at what's happening at [[Bonmore]] by the big city guild leader to investigate the raven they got from [[Bonmore]]'s leader:

 The party is tasked via several ways